Michele-Curci/DNLP-Project/README.md

 * **Backtranslations** folder includes the backtranslation from French to English of perturbed abstracts, one output file for each perturbation.

-* **QG_result** contains the file ‘output_ner.json’, which is the outcome of question generation, in particular it includes the questions generated from original abstracts using entities.
+* **QG_result** contains the file ‘output_ner.json’, which is the outcome of questions generation, in particular it includes the questions generated from original abstracts using entities.

 * **QA_result** contains the file with the answers extracted from original abstracts (‘source_answer.json’) and all the files with the answers extracted from backtranslated perturbed abstracts, one output file for each perturbation.